code-install/reactllifecycle/README.md

 # reactllifecycle
-A brief tutorial on React Life Cycle methods.
+A brief Counter tutorial on React Life Cycle methods.